Hairstreaks

 Green Hairstreak – 2008 (NL)

 The Green Hairstreak (Callophrys rubi) is a butterfly that flies in one generation from late April to mid-July.
 The wings are closed, except in flight, showing only the green underside with its faint white streak.
-The extend of this white marking is very variable.
-It is frequently reduced to a few white dots and maybe almost absent.
-The top is dark brown and the eyes rimmed white.
+The extent of this white marking is very variable.
+It is frequently reduced to a few white dots and may be almost absent.
+The top is dark brown and the eyes are rimmed white.
 The wingspan is 27-34mm.
 Host plant: Common Rock-rose, Bird’s-foot, Corse, Broom, and Dyer’s Greenweed.
 Dutch name: Groentje.
 Frisian name: Grienjurkje.

 Genus: Rekoa